Kernel Single Proxy Control for Deterministic Confounding: Introduction

 Causal learning involves estimating the impact of our actions on the world.
 For instance, we might want to understand how flight ticket prices affect sales, or how a specific medication increases the chance of recovery.
 The action we take is referred to as a ``treatment,'' which leads to a specific ``outcome.''
 Determining the causal effect solely from observational data is often challenging, however, because the observed relationship between treatment and outcome can be influenced by an unobserved factor known as a ``confounder.''
 In the case of the medical example, patient health might act as a confounder: if the patient is weaker, then he or she might require a higher dose of medicine, and yet have a lower chance of survival.
 Thus, from observing historical data, the dose may be \emph{negatively correlated} with the chance of recovery; an instance of \emph{Simpson's paradox}.
 Hence, it is necessary to address the bias caused by the confounder to assess the true effect.

 Although many methods for causal inference methods assume that there are \emph{no unmeasured confounders}, this can be too restrictive, and it is often difficult to determine how the confounder affects treatment assignments and outcomes.
-A milder assumption is that we have access to {\it proxy variables}, which are related to the confounder in a specific way.
-In the \emph{proxy causal learning (PCL)} framework \citep{Deaner2018Proxy,Miao2018Identifying}, it is shown that with \emph{two} types of proxy variable, we can recover the true causal effect.
-The original work \citep{Miao2018Identifying} provided a closed-form solution in the case of categorical treatments and outcomes, and derived a Fredholm equation of the first kind to characterize the continous case.
-Solutions for the latter case have been obtained where the causal relationships are modeled as nonlinear basis functions \citep{Deaner2018Proxy}, RKHS functions \citep{Mastouri2021Proximal,Rahul2020KernelProxy}, and neural networks \citep{xu2021deep,kompa2022deep}.
+A milder assumption is that we have access to {\it proxy variables}, which are correlated to the confounder.
+It is known that we cannot in general recover the true causal effect with a single proxy variable \citep{pearl10bias,Kuroki2014Mesurement}: for this reason, studies have focused on the case where two proxy variables are available \citep{Kuroki2014Mesurement,Miao2018Identifying,Deaner2018Proxy,Mastouri2021Proximal,Rahul2020KernelProxy,xu2021deep}.

-Another approach to using proxy variables is \emph{negative outcome control}, which only requires \emph{one} proxy variable, which is correlated with the confounder but not causally affected by the treatment.
-Although this requires less information than the PCL framework, we need to place stricter assumptions on the confounding structure.
-The most well-known negative outcome control is \emph{difference-in-difference (DiD)} method \citep{angrist_mostly_2008,did}, which uses the pre-treatment outcome as the proxy and makes the \emph{parallel trends assumption}, i.e. that the average trends in untreated potential outcomes for treatment and untreated groups are parallel.
-Although the DiD method is widely used, the parallel trends assumption may not be satisfied, since there might be an unobserved factor that affects both the trend and the treatment assignment.

-To overcome this limitation, \citet{Tchetgen2014control} proposed the \emph{Control Outcome Calibration Approach (COCA)}, which assumes the confounder is the potential outcome \citep{Rubin2005}.
-The method originally considers the case with binary treatments and outcomes, but recently \citep{Tchetgen2023Single} introduced \emph{Single Proxy Control}, which generalizes COCA to the continuous outcome case by solving a functional equation similar to the PCL framework.
-The latter approach still assumes a binary treatment, however, and that the confounder is the potential outcome.

-Motivated by this, we propose \emph{Kernel Single Proxy Control}, which can handle continuous treatments and general confounders.
-Our key assumption is \emph{deterministic confounding}, which means that the outcome is deterministically generated given the treatment and the confounder.
-Note that this setting includes the original single proxy control, as the relation between the potential outcome and the observed outcome is deterministic.
-We show that the causal relation can be recovered by solving a similar functional equation as in single proxy control, which we propose to solve using a technique adapted from kernel PCL methods \citep{Mastouri2021Proximal,Rahul2020KernelProxy}.
+In this paper, we introduce a novel sufficient condition which characterizes when causal effect estimation from a {\em single} proxy variable is possible.
+Our key assumption is \emph{deterministic confounding}, meaning that the outcome is deterministically generated given the treatment and the confounder.
+This generalizes \emph{Single Proxy Control} \citep{Tchetgen2023Single}, which considers the setting where the confounder is the potential outcome \citep{Rubin2005}.
+As we will see, the deterministic confounding assumption can be also be understood with reference to a similar requirement for nonlinear independent component analysis \citep{hyvarinen19a}.